syspack/paks/docs/getting_started/user-guide.rst

 Environment
 -----------

-**not implemented yet**

 Paks will have a suite of commands intended to load, save, and otherwise interact with the environment.
 (not implemented yet!).
 For example, let's say you are in a container and want to save an envar to a named environment.
-You might do:
+This will export AND save the environment:

 .. code-block:: console

     $ paks run ubuntu
-    root@bdda5c133e23:/# export GITHUB_TOKEN=xxxxxxxxx #envsave github
+    root@bdda5c133e23:/# #envsave github GITHUB_USER=dinosaur

-The above will save your GITHUB_TOKEN to a named environment, which you can then load on demand in the same (or another) container:
+The above will save your GITHUB_USER to the named environment ``github``, which you can then load on demand in the same (or another) container.
+How do you load an environment?
+Like this:

 .. code-block:: console

     $ paks run ubuntu
-    root@bdda5c133e23:/# #envload github
+    root@cd6ee4452ce5:/# #envload github
+    Loading environment...
+    Successfully loaded environment github

+    root@cd6ee4452ce5:/# export GITHUB_TOKEN=xxxxxxxxxxx
+    root@cd6ee4452ce5:/# env | grep GITHUB
+    GITHUB_TOKEN=xxxxxxxxxxx

 If there is an envar exported in your host environment that you forgot to include?
+You can grab it.

 .. code-block:: console

+    $ export PANCAKES=thebest
     $ paks run ubuntu
-    root@bdda5c133e23:/# #envhost GITHUB_TOKEN
+    root@71d6d3e92249:/# #envhost PANCAKES
+    Getting host environment variable...
+    Successfully loaded environment variables.

+    root@71d6d3e92249:/# export PANCAKES=thebest
+    root@71d6d3e92249:/# env | grep PANCAKES
+    PANCAKES=thebest

 The names of the commands above are subject to change!